AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

 C = concentration of a conservative substance

-\noindent U = average fluid velocity in the x direction
+ U = average fluid velocity in the x direction

-\noindent Dd = longitudinal dispersion coefficient
+ Dd = longitudinal dispersion coefficient

-\noindent t = time
+ t = time

 The dispersion is described by a single parameter that is the same in the reactor as it is at the inlet and outlet for open boundary conditions.
 The solution to equation 1.7 for the case of complete mixing in the y-z plane and advective and dispersive transport only in the x direction for any x and t (after t=0) gives: